 We Welcome Your Family to be a Part of Our Community

 At The Jewish Center, we seek to create a nurturing community that strengthens our members' knowledge and observance of Judaism.
 Interfaith families are an important part of The Jewish Center that enrich our congregation.
+We welcome every member of the family to be a part of our services, programs, classes and conversations.
 We value an interfaith family’s commitment to creating a Jewish home and raising their children to be learned and engaged Jews.
 We want to share our Jewish traditions, culture and practices with you.
 Whether you are seeking personal connection or you want to support your family’s development, we are here for you.

 We realize that there are issues that may be unique to interfaith families.
 We hope you will be in touch with us to discuss any interfaith issues important to you so we can do all that we can to meet your needs.
 We look forward to these conversations.

 - Our Religious School, Tichon Program and related family programs are open to all members of the congregation.

 - Adult Education Classes are open to all members.
 Programs are frequently announced in the newsletter and weekly e-mail.

 - All members of the congregation are welcome to join Jewish Center Women and the Men’s Club.
 These groups provide a wide array of social, educational and tzedakah charitable/social action related opportunities and promote a strong sense of community.